astronomer/docs/learn/airflow-dbt.md

 :::info

-To create a full DAG from your dbt models use the `DbtDag` class, as shown in the [Astronomer dbt provider documentation](https://astronomer.github.io/astronomer-cosmos/dbt/usage.html#full-dag).
+The DbtTaskGroup class populates an Airflow task group with Airflow tasks created from dbt models inside of a normal DAG.
+To directly define a full DAG containing only dbt models use the `DbtDag` class, as shown in the [Astronomer dbt provider documentation](https://astronomer.github.io/astronomer-cosmos/dbt/usage.html#full-dag).

 :::